arcee-ai/mergekit/docs/create_a_merge_method.md

 Unsupported or ambiguous annotations are rejected when the method is defined.
 Resolved values are validated against their annotations before any tensor math runs.

+Configuration gradient endpoints are validated using the parameter's declared type before interpolation.
+For example, `[1e-5, 1e-3]` interpolates for a float parameter even when the YAML parser reads the endpoints as strings.
+String and boolean parameters use discrete steps instead.
+Integer gradients must resolve to an integer;
+fractional results and endpoints outside declared constraints are rejected.

 ## Input contracts

 Structural requirements belong to the method definition: